ChristofSchwarz/qs_on_Kubernetes/keycloak/readme.md

  * Download this <a href="https://raw.githubusercontent.com/ChristofSchwarz/qs_on_Kubernetes/master/keycloak/kc-client-settings.json">.json file</a> from this git, then click Import Select file from the Keycloak console.
  * This will create a new client called "qliklogin" (two Mappers have been added, too: name and email)
 ![alttext](https://github.com/ChristofSchwarz/pics/raw/master/_keycloak.png "screenshot")
+ * If your deployment is not on 192.168.56.234 please update the redirect_url of the new Keycloak client accordingly
  * Go to sheet "Credentials" and note the Secret-ID
  * Download this <a href="https://raw.githubusercontent.com/ChristofSchwarz/qs_on_Kubernetes/master/keycloak/qliksense.yaml">.yaml file</a> and edit the Client-Secret before you apply the changes with "helm upgrade ..."